HashiCorp (NASDAQ:HCP) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of HashiCorp (NASDAQ:HCP – Free Report) in a research note released on Tuesday morning.
+StockNews.com assumed coverage on shares of HashiCorp (NASDAQ:HCP – Free Report) in a report published on Monday morning.
 The brokerage issued a hold rating on the stock.

-Separately, JMP Securities reaffirmed a “market perform” rating on shares of HashiCorp in a research note on Monday, December 16th.
-Ten analysts have rated the stock with a hold rating, Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $34.40.
+Separately, JMP Securities reissued a “market perform” rating on shares of HashiCorp in a report on Monday, December 16th.
+Ten investment analysts have rated the stock with a hold rating, According to MarketBeat, the stock has an average rating of “Hold” and a consensus target price of $34.40.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Blue Trust Inc. lifted its holdings in HashiCorp by 331.2% in the 4th quarter.
-Blue Trust Inc. now owns 2,057 shares of the company’s stock valued at $70,000 after purchasing an additional 1,580 shares in the last quarter.
-Sterling Capital Management LLC raised its position in shares of HashiCorp by 16.9% in the fourth quarter.
-Sterling Capital Management LLC now owns 3,627 shares of the company’s stock valued at $124,000 after buying an additional 524 shares during the last quarter.
-KBC Group NV lifted its stake in shares of HashiCorp by 45.9% during the fourth quarter.
-KBC Group NV now owns 5,200 shares of the company’s stock valued at $178,000 after buying an additional 1,637 shares during the period.
-Gotham Asset Management LLC acquired a new stake in HashiCorp during the fourth quarter worth approximately $203,000.
-Finally, MetLife Investment Management LLC grew its stake in HashiCorp by 43.8% in the 3rd quarter.
-MetLife Investment Management LLC now owns 7,491 shares of the company’s stock worth $254,000 after acquiring an additional 2,282 shares during the period.
-Hedge funds and other institutional investors own 86.25% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+Blue Trust Inc. boosted its holdings in shares of HashiCorp by 331.2% in the fourth quarter.
+Blue Trust Inc. now owns 2,057 shares of the company’s stock worth $70,000 after buying an additional 1,580 shares during the period.
+Sterling Capital Management LLC grew its stake in HashiCorp by 16.9% during the 4th quarter.
+Sterling Capital Management LLC now owns 3,627 shares of the company’s stock valued at $124,000 after acquiring an additional 524 shares in the last quarter.
+KBC Group NV increased its holdings in shares of HashiCorp by 45.9% in the 4th quarter.
+KBC Group NV now owns 5,200 shares of the company’s stock valued at $178,000 after purchasing an additional 1,637 shares during the period.
+Gotham Asset Management LLC purchased a new stake in shares of HashiCorp in the fourth quarter worth approximately $203,000.
+Finally, MetLife Investment Management LLC boosted its holdings in shares of HashiCorp by 43.8% during the third quarter.
+MetLife Investment Management LLC now owns 7,491 shares of the company’s stock worth $254,000 after purchasing an additional 2,282 shares during the period.
+Institutional investors and hedge funds own 86.25% of the company’s stock.

 About HashiCorp